aakashs07/aakashs07.github.io/index.md

 _March_

 - 14th: Writing a long pending article on Tokenization and its Prod problem - 👉 [Interactive Visualizer](/2026/03/14/jargon-tokenization-visualizer.html)
-- 11th: Promoted to Lead Engineer in ITC's GenAI team.
+- 11th: Promoted to Lead Engineer in Evalueserve ITC's GenAI team.

 2024